-Olivia Louvel is a French-born, British composer and sound artist whose work draws on voice, computer music and digital narrative.
+Olivia Louvel is a French-born British composer and artist whose work draws on voice, computer music and digital narrative.
 She operates at the intersection of creation and documentation, often taking for a point of departure, texts, poetry and existing autobiographical documents.

 Her largest project to date Data Regina is a multimedia suite in which she explores the reigns of Mary Queen of Scots and Elizabeth I, delivering her own singular transposition through an interactive digital platform and a cd publication.
 In November 2018, she toured throughout the UK presenting a headline audio-visual set of Data Regina for ‘Synth Remix’, an event curated by Benjamin Tassie under Sound and Music's Composer-Curator scheme.

 Awards include runner up for the Ithaca Prize (The Whole Inside, 2019), the Norman Cook Digital Music and Sound Arts Breakthrough Award (University of Brighton, 2018), Grant for the arts from the Arts Council of England (Data Regina, 2016 and Beauty Sleep, 2014), shortlisted for the Prix Ars Electronica (ō, music for haiku, 2013) the Qwartz Album at the Qwartz Electronic Music Awards (Doll Divider, 2011).